ksu-cs-textbooks/cis301/content/6-chapter/6_1-univRules.md

 ∀ x (isStudent(x) → hasPhone(x) ∨ hasLaptop(x)), ∀ x isStudent(x) ⊢ ∀ x (hasPhone(x) ∨ hasLaptop(x))
 ```

-As with our previous example, we see that we are trying to prove a for all statement (`∀ x (hasPhone(x) ∨ hasLaptop(x))`).
+As with our previous example, we see that we are trying to prove a for-all statement (`∀ x (hasPhone(x) ∨ hasLaptop(x))`).
 This means we will need to open a subproof and introduce a fresh individual -- perhaps `bob`.
-By the end of the subproof, we must show that our goal for all statement holds for that individual -- that `hasPhone(bob) ∨ hasLaptop(bob)`.
+By the end of the subproof, we must show that our goal for-all statement holds for that individual -- that `hasPhone(bob) ∨ hasLaptop(bob)`.
 We start the proof as follows:

 ```text
 ∀ x (isStudent(x) → hasPhone(x) ∨ hasLaptop(x)), ∀ x isStudent(x) ⊢ ∀ x (hasPhone(x) ∨ hasLaptop(x))